bestia-dev/mem4_game/README.md

 2019-07-05 refactoring, refactoring,...
 2019-07-09 request_fullscreen button
 2019-07-26 full screen, js snippet, external C, logmod,
-2019-09-09 content filenames in config.json, async fetch game_config.json, separate module for that
+2019-09-08 content filenames in config.json, async fetch game_config.json, separate module for that
+2019-09-09 version 19.9.9 no need for semver if it is not a public library